alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 }
 ```

-Then it have to contain the new definitions.
+Then it has to contain its new definitions.

-If the new field have the same name as an existing field in the other grammar,
-it is replacing it :
+If the new field have the same name as an existing field in the other grammar, it is replacing it :

 ```java
     // MULTIPLICATIVE ::= '×' | '÷'